kmayerb/tlr5/README.md

 * `n` - number of hits

+## Calling the commandline script for many files

-3. The commandline script may be called on many fastq files within a target folder as shown in `run.py`
+The commandline script may be called on many fastq files within a target folder as shown in `run.py`